-MAJOR SCHOOL RULES

-NATURE OF FIRST INCIDENT SECOND THIRD FOURTH

-OFFENSE INCIDENT INCIDENT INCIDENT

-Truancy 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
-Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent returning child to school.
-Referral to the School Board for expulsion.

-MAJOR SCHOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT FOURTH INCIDENT legal action; outside intervention; written contract; law enforcement; or social services.
-Vandalism; or intentional destruction 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
+MAJOR SCHOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT FOURTH INCIDENT Truancy 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
 Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
-Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent returning child to school.
+Same as 1st-2nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.
+Vandalism; or intentional destruction 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
+Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent Referral to the School Board for expulsion.

+MAJOR S CHOOL RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT FOURTH INCIDENT evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services. returning child to school.
 Insubordination 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
 Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
 Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.
-Stealing; or Theft 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency Same as 1 st incident; 1-5 day out of school suspension Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent Referral to the School Board for expulsion.
+Stealing; or Theft 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
+Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
+Same as 1st-2nd incident, 1-5 day out of school suspension with parent returning child to school.
+Referral to the School Board for expulsion.
+Possession or Use of alcohol, drugs, or inhalants 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
+Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
+Referral to the School Board for expulsion.